entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Young (1978); Zhu *et al*.
 (2019), Character 8; Zhu Y. *et al*.
 (2021), Character 360; Zhu Y. *et al*.
 (2022), Character 565; Brazeau *et al*.
 (2023), Character 179.

-> Brazeau *et al*.
-(2023): Para-articular process of dermal neck joint: (0) absent; (1) present.
+> - Brazeau *et al*.
+(2023): "Para-articular process of dermal neck joint: (0) absent; (1) present.
 The para-articular process and depression were used to define the articulation of petalichthyids by Young (1978).
 We disagree with Brazeau *et al*.
-(2023) in the coding of arthrodires.
+(2023) in the coding of arthrodires."

 564. Dermal shoulder girdle composition: (0) ventral and dorsal (scapular) components; (1) ventral components only.